 Truth is, back pain is not the only condition that is often “overmedicalised”.

-A research letter published in the Journal of American Medical Association (JAMA) of Internal Medicine highlighted that neuroimaging due to headaches, which contributes to approximately USD1 billion in annual costs—is increasing over time.
+A research letter published in the JAMA Internal Medicine journal highlighted that neuroimaging due to headaches, which contributes to approximately USD1 billion in annual costs—is increasing over time.
 This is despite published guidelines discouraging neuroimaging for simple headaches.

 In the accompanying Editor’s Note, Mitchell H. Katz MD echoed, “As the authors demonstrate, the financial costs of neuroimaging for headaches are substantial.
 But, the costs we should care most about as physicians are the unnecessary radiation (in the case of computed tomographic scans) and incidental findings that lead to unnecessary medical procedures and great anxiety on the part of our patients.”